programming-notes/active-record-intro-validations-challenge/README.md

 *Figure 1.*  Code for `Dog` class.

-We will once again work with a pre-written `Dog` class.
-The class is defined in the file `app/models/dog.rb`, whose code is shown in Figure 1; take a minute to look over the supplied validations.
+In this challenge, we'll continue to work with the `Dog`, `Rating`, and `Person` classes that we've seen in the other Active Record Intro challenges.
+We'll be adding validations to the classes to protect our database.
+The `Dog` class that we'll be working with has had a number of validations added to it (see Figure 1).
+These validations provide an example for some of the types of validations that we can write and also a look at the syntax.

-### `validates`
+### The `.validates` Method

-Active Record will allow us to validate the value of an object's attributes.
-Given an instance of `Dog`, I can require that its `name`, `age`, etc. meet certain conditions.
-These validations are defined by the `validates` method and passing it the names of attributes as arguments.
-For example, in our `Dog` class we'll see `validates :name, :license, :owner_id ...` and `validates :license ...` among other validations  This is saying that I want to first validate a `Dog` instances `name`, `license`, and `ownder_id` attributes in one way.
-Then, I'm going to validate `license` again in another way.
+Active Record will allow us to validate an object's attributes.
+Given a dog, we can require that its `name`, `age`, etc. meet certain conditions.
+These validations are defined by the `.validates` method and passing in the names of attributes as arguments.
+For example, in our `Dog` class we'll see that we're validating the name, license, age, and owner.

 ### Validation Helpers
 How do we describe what a valid attribute looks like?
 Active Record provides a number of [validation helpers](http://guides.rubyonrails.org/active_record_validations.html#validation-helpers).
 These are provided for common types of validations.
 We can see some of these in the code for our `Dog` class.

 After passing in the names of the attributes that we want to validate, we need to specify options for the validation.
-For example, `validates :license, { uniqueness: true }` if we only want unique values for `license` in the database or `validates :name { presence: true }` if we want to prevent `NULL` values for `name` from being saved to the database.
+For example, we specify that we only want unique values for license in the database—two dogs can't have the same license.
+And we prevent `NULL` values for `name` from being saved to the database, by validating the presence of the name attribute.
+These are just a couple of the validation helpers that Active Record provides.
+Which other helpers are we using in our `Dog` class?

 ### Custom Validation Methods
 In our `Dog` class, we have a method `license_from_us_state`.
 This is a method written to perform a custom validation.
 We want to be sure that any dog's license begins with the abbreviation of a valid US state.

 Just as we had to set up our `Dog` class to perform validations on attributes, we have to also set up performing custom validations.
-Instead of the `validates` method, we'll use the `validate` method and pass it the name of the custom validation method:  `validate :license_from_us_state`
+Instead of the `.validates` method, we'll use the `.validate` method and pass in the name of the custom validation method:  `:license_from_valid_state`.

 ### Errors
 Active Record uses errors to determine whether or not an object is valid.
 For each validation check, if the validation fails, a new error is added to the object's errors collection.
-After validations are run, if an object has no errors, then its valid.
+After validations are run, if an object has no errors, then it's valid.
 If it has an error, the object is invalid.

 That is why our custom validation method calls `errors.add` under certain conditions.
 That's our way of specifying that this custom validation has failed.
 When we call `#add` on an object's errors, we pass in the name of the attribute that is invalid and a message describe the failure (e.g., `errors.add :license, "must be from a valid US state"`).